terminusdb/terminusdb/docs/Explanation/DATALOG.md

 ```

 And here we refer to a specific starting node, and search for every
-two hop path starting from this object.
+two hop path starting from *this* object.

 ## Conclusion

 Datalog is a flexible but powerful declarative query language which
-excells at dealing with the kinds of complex and many-hop
+excels at dealing with the kinds of complex and many-hop relationships
-relationships that occur in graphs.
-While many graph query languages
+that occur in graphs.
+While many graph query languages exist, those
-exist, those not based on datalog do not exibit the clarity,
-simplicity and logical underpinnings that were present in
+not based on datalog do not exibit the clarity, simplicity and logical
-datalog.
-Datalog is Occam's razor for graphs.
+underpinnings that were present in datalog.
+Datalog is Occam's razor
+for graphs and its clarity and simplicity make it the *right*
+foundation for graph query.